 If you have EU users – and you likely do if you’re reading this post – you’ll need to comply wholely with EU law regarding cookies, and not just advertising-related cookie consent.
 This means you should choose a cookie consent management software that allows you to meet industry standards (as explained above), as well as legal requirements.
 While the TCF allows you to correctly manage advertising-related cookies in a legally compliant way, you’ll still need to manage all other non-exempt cookies as well.
 This generally means blocking those cookie scripts from running until informed consent is received.
 It’s therefore legally essential to choose a Solution that allows you to manage cookies related to the TCF and those related to services outside of the TCF (e.g third-party integrations like social buttons, payment services, analytics etc.)

-A a matter of fact, an independent comparative study (mentioned above) on the implementation of the most popular Consent Management Platforms (CMPs) found iubenda’s Cookie Solution to be one of the only solutions by which user’s achieved 100% compliance, in every case, on major compliance points.
+A a matter of fact, an independent comparative study (mentioned above) on the implementation of the most popular Consent Management Platforms (CMPs) found iubenda’s Privacy Controls and Cookie Solution to be one of the only solutions by which user’s achieved 100% compliance, in every case, on major compliance points.

-Our Cookie Solution allows you to easily manage cookie consent related to TCF services as well as other popular services and custom scripts simultaneously and within the same set-up.
+Our Privacy Controls and Cookie Solution allows you to easily manage cookie consent related to TCF services as well as other popular services and custom scripts simultaneously and within the same set-up.

 Our incredibly customizable solution lets you: